gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-applogic.md

           });
         }

-      _**Note** that when using elements we cannot use `@UiHandler` annotations because elements don't have methods to handle GWT events.
+      _**Note**: Because elements lack methods for handling GWT events, we cannot use `@UiHandler` annotations.
 Thus we have to configure events in the constructor._

 4. Reload the application

-    Now you can open dialog by clicking on the round action button at the bottom right corner.
+    Now you can open the dialog by clicking on the floating action button in the bottom right corner.

     <img class='polymer-tutorial-screenshot' src='images/todo-list-07.png'>